Opioid Task Force

 Executive Director of Student Supports, Framingham Public Schools

 The Opioid Task Force is currently engaged in assessing community needs, seeking citizen feedback, and preparing for the prompt distribution of settlement funds.
-It is the desire of the Task Force to distribute funding thoughtfully and efficiently with the initial goal of aiding community partners who are already engaged in incredibly meaningful work to combat the opioid crisis in our City.
+The Task Force desires to distribute funding thoughtfully and efficiently with the initial goal of aiding community partners who are already engaged in incredibly meaningful work to combat the opioid crisis in our City.

 At this time, the Task Force is inviting those who live and/or work in the City of Framingham to contribute their voice to a community dialogue around the Opioid epidemic in our City.
 Please note that while suggestions will be used to guide decision-making, feedback may not have a direct or immediate impact on policy.
 Please take the time to complete this Community Feedback Form.